msft-azure/github-copilot-codeathon/challenges/CHALLENGES.md

 # GitHub Copilot Codeathon Challenges

+## Please attempt all challenges with the help of GitHub Copilot

 ## Challenge 1- Create a new webapp and run it in the programming language of your choice
 - Task 1 : Create a user class id, name, username, email, phone and website properties.
 - Task 2 : Create a user service class that fetches users from the jsonplaceholder web site.